 One of my contributions to our top five values was the importance of our kids learning to work.

 God put us in His creation to work with it, manage it, and steward it.
-All occupations that are needed in our world from driving semi-trucks, to service jobs, parenting, ministry work, selling insurance or other products that make our lives better; work is good and can be a daily offering to God as we labor for His glory.
+All occupations that are needed in our world—from driving semi-trucks, to service jobs, parenting, ministry work, or selling insurance—are good and can be a daily offering to God as we labor for His glory.

 Our children worked from the time they were little.
 They loved helping me when they were old enough to carry things for mommy.
 Of course they made messes and it would have been easier if I’d just done it, but if we don’t introduce them to the joy of working when they are little it will be much harder when they are older.
 Hence the modern #adulting.
 It’s not so hard to be an adult if you learn it slowly over the first 18 years of life.

 Work is a holy calling.
 God declared in the Garden that Adam and Eve were to work for six days and rest on the seventh.
 And work isn’t optional either.

 Here are some of the jobs our kids did and the ages when they began.

-1. At age three they began to run little errands for me: get mommy a diaper for the baby, will you take this pile of clothes (a manageable one for their size) to your sister’s room.
+1. At age three they began to run little errands for me: get mommy a diaper for the baby … take this pile of clothes (a manageable one for their size) to your sister’s room.
 I also gave them small jobs like emptying the silverware holder from the dishwasher into the drawer.
 It’s a great “matching things” exercise.
 And I let them carefully move eggs from the carton to the container for the refrigerator.
 My daughter, Rebecca, who went to culinary school, began teaching her twins to cut and chop foods at age three with child-safe knives.